 - Survey of Christian Hymnody, LTS 830, taught by Chapel Music Director Dr. Zebulon Highben

-Duke Chapel Dean’s Scholars are a select group of seniors, from any religious tradition, who have been engaged in meaningful and substantive ways with Religious Life at Duke and/or the Chapel throughout their Duke experience.
+Duke Chapel Dean’s Scholars are a select group of juniors and seniors, from any religious tradition, who have been engaged in meaningful and substantive ways with Religious Life at Duke and/or the Chapel throughout their Duke experience.
 Throughout the year, Dean's Scholars will meet with each other and with the Dean of Duke Chapel for a meal and a focused conversation on meaning, purpose, and vocation.
 Becoming a Dean’s Scholar will offer students opportunities and tools to reflect on their Duke experience, examine the intersections of faith and learning, and prepare for their future of life and work.

 Global Religious Literatures House Course

-A student in the Chapel's Eruditio et Religio living-learning community, Akshaj Turebylu, is teaching a half-credit house course in Fall 2021 title "Litterae et Religio: Global Religious Literatures" (HOUSECS 59.17).
+A student in the Chapel's Eruditio et Religio living-learning community, Akshaj Turebylu, is teaching a half-credit house course in Fall 2021 titled "Litterae et Religio: Global Religious Literatures" (HOUSECS 59.17).
 Students in the class explore the many different representations of religious belief, emotion, and intellect that have populated the globe.
 Each week the class examines the origins (scripture and myths) of a religious tradition and how those fundamentals have been interpreted by those in the past (before modernity) and the present (closer to our time).
 Global religious literature is grasped as a continuous dialogue between and within traditions through an innumerable set of mediums and visions.
 The course was developed in consultation with Dr. Laura Lieber, a professor of religious studies at Duke, and the Rev. Kathryn Lester-Bacon, the Chapel's director of Religious Life.

 Grants, Awards, and Fellowships